 As teens they boosted their cleavage to receive more restaurant tips, and now as professionals, they see no problem with wearing higher heels or shorter skirts to land that sales account.
 Moreover, these tactics are encouraged by prominent business women.
 In a career advice article for Cosmopolitan magazine, Ivanka Trump recommends readers “emit sex appeal on the job to make them more alluring” and to “evoke sensuality by saying they are ‘passionate’ about a project or have ‘intimate knowledge’ of an industry.”
 In other words, if you’ve got it, flaunt it!

 Modern thinking women are adjusting to a new workplace reality.
 It may be harder to close deals, garner attention, or land accounts.
 Even if looks only played a partial role in women’s’ corporate identities, it should only be part of their toolkit.
-Attractiveness within the corporate world does matter.
+To be beautiful within the corporate world does matter.
 This is undeniable, according to Newsweek poll.
 There’s no use in crying foul only when it doesn’t apply to them anymore.
 Some Millennial women are shifting career paths to less looks-dominated industries or divisions within their companies.
 Others find themselves enhancing other personal attributes, such as style or expertise.

 How Millennial women will deal with this new reality varies depending on the career and individual.
 A small, but growing number are turning to medical assistance.
 Among all age groups, those ages 18-24 are the most likely to consider cosmetic surgery for themselves now or in the future, according to the British College of Aesthetic Medicine.
 Procedures that are minimally invasive like mini facelifts and VASER liposuction requiring little recovery time.
-Those under age 34 now account for one fifth of all Botox procedures and chemical peels while about half of lip augmentation.
+Those under age 34 now account for one fifth of all wrinkle injection procedures and chemical peels while about half of lip augmentation.

 Ultimately, modern women are realising that beauty fades with time, but time also brings wisdom.
 And this knowledge will always trump appearance in long-term career paths.
 “You don’t just get a job because of your looks”.
 “It may be a factor, but there are other qualities.
 As you age, it’s important to focus a little more attention on those other qualities.”